slurmulon/bach/docs/syntax.md

 [1/4 -> ~, 1 -> Note('C2')]
 ```

-When a `Beat` tuple is not provided in an an assignment or a `Collection`, both the position and duration of the `Beat` will be implied at run-time to be the index of each respective element as they are played.
+When a `Beat` tuple is not provided in an assignment or a `Collection`, both the position and duration of the `Beat` will be implied at compile time to be the index of each respective `Element` as they are played.

 The position and duration are both determined by the time signature (the default is common time, or `4|4`).